Two wandering biologists putting down roots on a small Ohio farm.

 It was only in the start of 2015 that we decided to take a break from our wandering ways to spend more time with family, and participate in the many activities that are impossible to do when on a remote island (have a garden, pets, brew beer, make soap, woodwork, spin, weave, can, etc).
 We are very lucky and appreciative that Matt's family has a farm in which they are willing to let us utilize for our own ventures/adventures.
 We continue to gain experience working with Roger and Sharon on the farm, and are all learning about organic transitioning together.
 Most importantly we get to celebrate all of life's events with Matt's family and make semiannual visits to my family in New Hampshire as well.

-What We've Achieved in our first Three years...
+What We've Achieved in our first Four years...

-- Started a market garden where we grow produce to sell at the Sidney, Ohio farmers market from May thru October.
+Started a market garden where we grow produce to sell at the Sidney, Ohio farmers market from May thru October, and the Miami County Virtual market year round.

-- Erected two high tunnels (greenhouses) in 2015/2016) to increase the growing season of our delicious heirloom organic veggies.
+Erected three high tunnels (greenhouses) in 2015/2016/ and 2019) to increase the growing season of our delicious heirloom organic veggies and give ourselves a space for seed starting early in the season.

-- Renovated the old brood house on the farm to work as a chicken coop as well as purchasing a mobile coop to house our flock of ~20 laying hens.
-And are in the process of renovating a larger wagon into a mobile coop for our growing flock (2017).
+Renovated the old brood house on the farm to work as a chicken coop as well as purchasing a mobile coop to house our flock of ~30 laying hens.
+We have also renovated a larger wagon into a mobile coop for our growing flock (2018).

-- Started beekeeping - of which we now have five hives - to not only help with pollination on the farm but also to give us another delicious commodity to sell at market.
+Started beekeeping - of which we now have four hives - to not only help with pollination on the farm but also to give us another delicious commodity to sell at market.

-- Set up pastures and acquired our own fiber flock of CVM sheep and Pygora goats.
-We hope to be able to sell breeding stock to other fiber farms and sell our own fiber/fiber products at market.
+Set up pastures and acquired our own fiber flock of CVM sheep and Pygora goats.
+We have begun to sell breeding stock to other fiber farms and sell our own fiber/fiber products at market.